Jammy2211/PyAutoGalaxy/docs/general/workspace.rst

 Output
 ------

-The folder where lens modeling results are stored.
+The folder where  modeling results are stored.